mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - AT theory for sub missions, in preparation for chapter on main mission / unit of activity This section uses AT's focus on rules / norms and interactions with other activity systems at home. -->

-### Culturally Inclusive Methods to Kick Start Game Making Communities (with agency in mind)

-2022-08-11 - now thinking of putting this chapter first.
-Fits with narrative.
-And the progression from broader cultural factors, creating a coding culture, and linking to home interests / cultures.

-Thus not dealing with the primary unit of activity yet, giving the cultural context.
-And exploring barriers to participation and efforts to overcome them.

 ## Scenarios - drama processes

-### Vignette to start this section - something Cultural - Drama scenario - and response via interviews
+### Vignette to start this section - Drama games and scenario - and response via interviews

 <!-- Choices